MatthiasWM/IotaSlicer/README.md

 If will probably run with little or no modifications on other FDM printers as well.

 * v0.2.1b
-  * adding dialog to create and edit custom printers
+  * adding dialog to create, edit, and remove custom printers
 * v0.2.0b
   * **Milestone!** User changable settings for slicing, nice slicing results, complete and good builds
 * v0.1.1b